-Office of Human Resources Nesmith Hall 131 Main St. Durham NH 03824 603-862-0501 A victim has the right and is encouraged to notify proper law enforcement authorities, including UNHPD and local police, to report sexual assault, domestic violence, dating violence and/or stalking.
+Civil Rights & Equity Office Thompson Hall Rm 305 105 Main St. Durham, NH 03824 603-862-2930

+A victim has the right and is encouraged to notify proper law enforcement authorities, including UNHPD and local police, to report sexual assault, domestic violence, dating violence and/or stalking.
 Victims have the right to be assisted by campus authorities in notifying law enforcement if the victim chooses.
 UNH will comply with a request for assistance in notifying law enforcement.
 Victims also have the right to decline to notify law enforcement.
 If the crime occurred on UNH property, UNHPD/ Security Services can assist but Concord Police Department has jurisdiction.
 If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at the location of the crime.
 UNHPD will assist the victim in identifying the correct law enforcement agency and will assist the victim in reporting it to that agency.
+Victims have the right to NOT notify law enforcement or report the crime if they so choose.

-If a victim chooses to report to UNHPD/Security Services, the Dean of Students Office, Human Resources or the Title IX Coordinator, UNH will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
-The Dean of Students, Human Resources, and the Title IX Coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.
+If a victim chooses to report to UNHPD/Security Services, the Dean of Students Office, Human Resources or the Civil Rights & Equity Office, UNH will investigate for a hostile environment and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
+The Dean of Students, Human Resources, and the CREO Director & Title IX Coordinator are required to respond appropriately to all reports of sexual violence, and will do so when they receive notice of a possible hostile environment.

-UNH provides training and information to many staff members on how to respond to, and support victims, however, many victims do not feel comfortable talking to law enforcement, campus administrators, professors or advisors.
+UNH provides training and information to many staff members on how to respond to, and support victims.
+However, many victims do not feel comfortable talking to law enforcement, campus administrators, professors or advisors.
 Healing can look different for everyone.
 Additional services available to victims of crime occurring both on and off campus are listed in this chapter, including confidential options that will not result in criminal or university investigation.